Expanding Access to Engineering Through Community Libraries

 Expected outcomes include:

-• A sustainable library-hosted robotics program model that can continue beyond the initial implementation
+A sustainable library-hosted robotics program model that can be replicated at additional library locations through the RAIL framework.

 Future Expansion